Esa-EM/Dice/README.md

  OR

-5. Use exec (exe for windows) file provided in Exec directory.
+5. Use exec (exe for windows) file provided in Exec directory. (.Exe is not tested.
+I have no idea if it works.)

 ## Usage